What are Menstrual Problems?

 Blood tests can help determine whether hormonal imbalances are causing your Menstrual

 Problems.
-If you doubt that you may be pregnant, your doctor or nurse consultant will order a
+If you doubtful that you may be pregnant, your doctor or nurse consultant will order a

 blood or urine pregnancy test during your visit.

 Other tests your doctor may use to help diagnose the source of your Menstrual Problems include:

 endometrial biopsy (used to extract a sample of your uterine lining that can be sent for